State Bar of California: State Bar internal corruption

 The Bar hired Los Angeles law firm Halpern May Ybarra Gelberg to conduct an internal investigation in February 2023, which found that State Bar employees had accepted gifts, travel, meals, and other things of value from the Girardi & Keese law firm.
 This influenced the State Bar to block and bury complaints against the law firm.
-The State Bar disclosed that, across four decades, during which it had received 205 complaints against Thomas Girardi, the Bar took no action against the attorney and dismissed the cases.
+The State Bar disclosed that, across four decades, during which it had received 205 complaints against Thomas Girardi – including accusations that he had stolen tens of millions of dollars from his clients, the Bar took no action against the attorney and dismissed the cases.
+In 2024 Girardi, following decades of protection from the Bar, was found guilty in court of wire fraud and embezzlement, and was sentenced to an 87-month prison term.

 In 2009, long-time member and Girardi & Keese partner Howard Miller had been elected, uncontested, as the State Bar's 85th president.
 In 2021, the Los Angeles Times reported that Miller had led the board of trustees to force out its director, recruiting another Girardi ally, Joe Dunn, to replace Judy Johnson, its longest-serving executive director following two terms as its chief trial counsel, overseeing attorney discipline in California.